reduxjs/redux/docs/advanced/UsageWithReactRouter.md

 import { Router, Route, browserHistory } from 'react-router';
 ```

- You would wrap `<Route />` in `<Router />` so that when the URL changes, `<Router />` will match a branch of its routes, and render their configured components. `<Route />` is used to declaratively map routes to your application's component hierarchy.
+In a React app, usually you would wrap `<Route />` in `<Router />` so that when the URL changes, `<Router />` will match a branch of its routes, and render their configured components. `<Route />` is used to declaratively map routes to your application's component hierarchy.
 You would declare in `path` the path used in the URL and in `component` the single component to be rendered when the route matches the URL.

-Normally, you would use them like this is in a React app:

 ```js
 const Root = () => (